System of Care Data Sources

 • Enhance government transparency and accountability through data-driven insights.

-Integrated administrative data across state agencies, including health and behavioral health utilization, child welfare involvement, education indicators, justice system involvement, demographics, and geography.
+Integrated administrative data across multiple state agencies, encompassing health and behavioral health services utilization, child welfare involvement, education indicators, justice system involvement, demographic characteristics, and geographic information.

 SCHOOL-BASED POPULATION